haka-security/haka/doc/user/language.rst

 --------------
 Haka allows users to define security rules in order to filter unwanted packets, alter their contents, drop them or craft new ones and inject them.
-A security rule consists of a hook and an evaluation function where the user has full access (read and write) to all packets fields (headers and data) and a set of utility functions.
+A security rule consists of an event and an evaluation function where the user has full access (read and write) to all packets fields (headers and data) and a set of utility functions.